deecewan/dev-bar/README.md

 You can use whatever backend you like, but you'll need to implement the socket connection yourself.
 The default port is 3001.
 If you want a different port, pass in a `port` prop to the Toolbar component.
 You just need to emit an object under 'devUpdate'.
 Each key in the object will become a key in the toolbar.
 Keep it light.

-To bind your socket to a different port:
+To bind your socket to a different port, i.e. `http://localhost:8080`:
 ```jsx
 // import the DevToolbar component
 <DevToolbar port={8080} />
 ```

+Alternatively, if you want to specify a different URL completely, pass in the `url` prop.
+Note: this will override the port, if any is passed in.